Latest Report: The Gartner® Market Guide for IT Vendor Risk Management Solutions

-Each of the six principles in the Proposed Interagency Guidance on Third-Party Relationships maps to a stage of the third-party lifecycle.
+Each of the six principles in the Interagency Guidance on Third-Party Relationships maps to a stage of the third-party lifecycle.
 Here are key requirements and recommended best practices for each stage.

-At the earliest stage of a third-party relationship, the Proposed Guidance recommends evaluating the types and nature of risks in the relationship and developing a plan to manage the relationship and its related risks.
+At the earliest stage of a third-party relationship, the Guidance recommends evaluating the types and nature of risks in the relationship and developing a plan to manage the relationship and its related risks.
 As part of the process to establish or refine your third-party risk management program, consider:

 Each of these items is critical to building a comprehensive TPRM program plan.

-Prepare Your TPRM Program for the Proposed Guidance
+Align Your TPRM Program with Interagency Guidance

 Once a third party has been identified, it is essential to conduct thorough due diligence before selecting and entering into a contract.
-The Proposed Interagency Guidance on Third-Party Relationships suggests that due diligence should include assessing a third party’s ability to perform the activity as expected, adhering to policies, complying with all applicable laws, regulations, and requirements, and operating in a safe and sound manner.
+The Interagency Guidance on Third-Party Relationships suggests that due diligence should include assessing a third party’s ability to perform the activity as expected, adhering to policies, complying with all applicable laws, regulations, and requirements, and operating in a safe and sound manner.

 Success that this stage requires assessing and monitoring third parties based on the extent of threats to information assets by capturing, tracking and quantifying inherent risks.
 Criteria used to calculate inherent risk includes: